 It’s true that we cannot discuss our opposing political views, but that should not end our friendship or relationship.
 What do you think?
-I’ve been COARSELY criticized for staying in relationship with people who support that politicians.
+I’ve been COARSELY criticized for staying in relationships with people who support that politician.

 I’m sorry.
-You cannot convince me someone I have been close to for over 20 years is a racists.
+You cannot convince me someone I have been close to for over 20 years is a racist.
 I’m sorry.
 You can’t and you won’t.
-As Pastor Stanley says in the video below, it’s not worth it to “give up influence” matters so much more that an opinion.
+As Pastor Stanley says in the video below, it’s not worth it to “give up influence” matters so much more than an opinion.

 Back to understanding one another and not being racist Christians.

-I hope my first post on “Understanding the Strong Black Woman Thing” gave you fresh perspective.
+I hope my first post on “Understanding the Strong Black Woman Thing” gave you a fresh perspective.

 Secondly, I hope you found the second installment interesting as well.
 It was “The Strong Black Woman” post.
 Both posts were worth each of the unsubscribers.
 I felt heard and understood by your comments.
 Thank you.